 Areas for improvement

 His coverage ability is a work in progress.
 The most significant area for improvement in this regard is his ball tracking.
-Nevertheless, Smith has shown he has the football intelligence and instincts to develop this area.
+Nevertheless, Smith has shown he has the football intelligence and instincts to develop here.

 While Smith is now receiving significant NFL Draft attention, he’s no stranger to the spotlight.
 The Penn State LB was a standout player for Louisa County High School, earning accolades and acclaim from national and local media.
 A quiet and reserved young man away from the field, Smith was a different beast on game day.